-Pega® Robotic Automation build 8.0.1089 and later include a scheduling service that you can use to schedule Robotic Processing Automation (RPA) sessions.
-With the Pega RPA Service, you can log in to a virtual machine as a Windows user and start or stop Pega Robotic Automation Runtime.
+Pega Robotic Automation builds 8.0.1089 and later includes a scheduling service that you can use to schedule Robotic Processing Automation (RPA) sessions.
+With the Pega RPA Service, you can log in to a virtual machine as a Windows user and start or stop Pega Robot Runtime.
 You can also specify daily schedules for a Runtime robot to better manage production systems whose applications are not available at all times.

 The SchedulerDefinitions.xml file includes the information that is required to handle Windows 7 and Windows Server 2012 login pathways.
 If you use other operating systems, use this file to define the sequence of login screens that those operating systems display and the actions that the system must take to start the virtual machine.